dominicbartl/grunt-github-release-asset/README.md

 # grunt-github-release-asset

-> Attach assets to Girhub releases.
+> Create releases and attach assets on Girhub.

 ## Getting Started
 This plugin requires Grunt `~0.4.5`